The Glossy Revolution: How Fashion and Glamour Shaped Nude Photography (1950s-1970s)

 Sam Haskins

 Sam Haskins brought a playful, graphic, and deeply innovative sensibility to the nude.
 Where Newton was cinematic and Avedon was minimalist, Haskins was a storyteller.
-His groundbreaking photo books were not just collections of images but narrative photo-novels.
+His groundbreaking photo books were not only collections of images but narrative photo-novels.
 He used high-contrast printing, creative cropping, grain, and multiple exposures to create a dynamic and fresh visual style that was a world away from traditional, static nudes.

 Beyond the Single Image: The Rise of the Photo-Novel